fenago/github-developers/lab4_project_history.md

 <img align="right" src="./logo-small.png">

-# Lab: Storing Additional Information in Your Repository
+# Lab: Viewing Local Project History
 In this lab, we will cover the following recipes:

 - Adding your first Git note